 Location: Berry College, Mount Berry

-These cameras focus on bald eagles nesting in a tall pine near the Cage Center on Berry College's 27,000-acre campus in northwest Georgia.
-Nesting activity typically occurs from fall through April-May.
-This year the eagles laid an egg on Jan.
-3 and a second Jan.
-8. The first eaglet -- B8 -- hatched Feb.
-11 and the second eaglet -- B9 -- early on Feb.
-13. The adults also laid two eggs last January.
-Both of those young fledged in May.
+These cameras focus on a bald eagle nest in a tall pine tree near the Cage Center on Berry College's 27,000-acre campus in northwest Georgia.
+Nesting activity typically occurs from fall through April–May.
+Earlier in 2019, the adults laid an egg on January 8 and a second on January 11.
+One eaglet hatched February 18 and the other February 20.
+Unfortunately, both died within about a week.

-To address high band-width use, the eagle cams now include advertisements at the start via LiveStream, which hosts the streams.
-Berry College has control over content and will work to ensure it is appropriate.
+The eagle cams include advertisements at the start via LiveStream, which hosts the streams.
+Berry College has control over ad content and works to ensure it is appropriate.

 - Watch on Berry’s website

 - Berry eagles FAQ

 - Blog updates

 - Follow along on Facevook